-Pseudoephedrine dependency can lead to many physical and psychological effects that can have long-term consequences.
-However, because of the severe consequences of withdrawal symptoms, having the right support system is critical to prevent deadly outcomes.
+Pseudoephedrine dependency can lead to many physical and psychological issues that can have long-term consequences.
+However, because of the severe effects of withdrawal symptoms, having the right support system is critical to prevent deadly outcomes.

 Most people starting their pseudoephedrine addiction treatment are recommended a detox program paired with a partial hospitalization program (PHP) that eases withdrawal symptoms and provides patients with a secure and supervised environment to begin their recovery.
 Many treatment facilities can help structure the right treatment plan.
 At Lighthouse Recovery Institute, our addiction recovery programs include: